ece257b/OTA-Signal-Protocol-and-Malicious-Altered-Mimick-Detection/README.md

 - You can have as many class folders as needed, depending on the number of classes in your dataset.

 3. Run main_classifier.m and the confusion matrix and analysis jsons will be created and stored.
+4. After the classifier runs, the prediction jsons will be stored in a folder.
+Use that folder and run the analysis.py script in order to obtain plots of different quantities with respect to accuracy.